Wkemery/Arboreal/README.md

 			# return (list) the found file(s)

 	** THIS IS SEARCH SMALLEST **
 This is an O(n) algorithm.
 However, we hope the smallest tree will actually be relatively small, because it is O(n) where n is the number of files in the smallest tag tree.
 In reality, it is very rare to have large numbers of files under a single tag.
 Even more rare to have 3 examples of that and have those three examples in a single search.
+Note: O(n) is unavoidable here because the output must consist of the n files you are requesting.

 Note: potential fix, sacrifice space for time. store the combinations of tags as tag trees themselves. eg a tag tree for docs and a tag tree for docs,2017 and a tag tree for docs,2017,homework.
 I think the space complexity gets too large to be feasible for this but maybe not...